Unexplained chronic cough

 If you have severe symptoms, non-drug treatments, medication or a combination of both can be an option.
 It may be a good idea to see a lung specialist, speech therapist, psychologist or physical therapist.

-• change your coughing habits,
+• Changing your coughing habits

-• decrease airway irritation,
+• Decreasing airway irritation

 Doctors can also prescribe medication containing gabapentin or a low-dose opioid containing morphine.
 But these products can only be used “off-label” because they’re not approved for treating unexplained chronic cough.
 They have a number of side effects and can cause dependency.
-You and your doctor will have to discuss the pros and cons and whether they’re are an option for you.
+You and your doctor will have to discuss the pros and cons and whether they’re an option for you.

 Everyday life